Wood Lake

 Campsite 2 (#1149): On southwest shore of south bay of lake

-Campsite 3 (#1152): This campsite is located in mid-lake narrows
+Campsite 3 (#1152): This campsite is located in mid-lake narrows along the south shore

 Wood Lake is a sizeable shallow lake that is the home of BWCA Entry Point #26.
 The portage to the entry point parking lot extends south from the southern tip of the lake.
 You won't find much solitude on this busy lake.

-All the campsites on this lake are pretty good.
-Keep in mind that there are few campsites along the route between Wood Lake and Basswood Lake.
-On Wood Lake, because the lake is so busy, most sites have been cleaned out of firewood, so you may have to do a bit of dead timber harvesting with the canoe.
-The campsites also lack few worthy food pack hanging trees too.
-The campsite near the middle of the lake seems to have the best accomodations for large groups.
+All the campsites on this lake are relatively good.
+Keep in mind that there are only a few campsites along the route between Wood Lake and Basswood Lake.
+On Wood Lake, because the lake is so busy, most sites have been cleaned out of firewood, so you may have to do a bit of dead timber harvesting with the canoe.The campsite near the middle of the lake seems to have the best accomodations for large groups (BWCA Campsite 1152).
 The campsite in the north arm of the lake closest to the Hula Lake portage offers the most solitude.
-There is one campsite on an island on the east side of the south bay of the lake.
+There is one campsite on an island on the east side of the south bay of the lake (this campsite doesn't show up on some maps).
 Another campsite is just across the south bay of the lake on the western shore.
-The two campsites in the south end of the lake are relatively close to each other (you will likely hear the other group).
+The two campsites in the south end of the lake are relatively close to each other (you will likely hear people if the nearby site is occupied).

 The lake has a lot of shallow water which contain abundant aquatic vegetation.
-The bay at the northeast end of the lake is shallow.
+The bay in the northeast end of the lake is shallow.
 The lake is entirely within the BWCA and its shoreline forest consists of aspen, birch and balsam firs with a scattering of pines.

 Madden Creek flows into the southwest part of Wood Lake.
 Another unnamed stream drains Rookie Lake and flows into the very south end of Wood Lake.
-Another small unnamed creek drains into the east side of the south arm of Wood Lake.
+Yet another small unnamed creek drains into the east side of the south arm of Wood Lake.
 Wood Lake itself drains through Madden Creek from its north bay into Hula Lake.
 Madden Creek passes through Wood Lake and Hula Lake before emptying into Basswood Lake in Wind Bay.

 The lake supports a good population of walleye and a descent number of northern pike.
 Smallmouth bass and largemouth bass also inhabit the lake.